When will the Foundayo pill be available in the UK?

 • The maximum dosage is 17.2mg daily.

-How effective are orforglipron tablets for weight loss?
+How effective are Foundayo tablets for weight loss?

 As with many new drugs, the research is in its early days, and we don’t have any long-term data yet.
-However, as Dr. Doyle points out, “these medications are already launched in other markets, so we are getting what we call ‘real world evidence’ which builds on what we know from clinical trials”.
+However, as Dr. Doyle points out, “the initial clinical trials show that these medications work, and they are already launched in other markets, so we are getting what we call ‘real world evidence’ which builds on what we know from clinical trials”.

 Speaking of clinical trials, two in particular give us a sneak peek at how effective Foundayo could be for weight loss and longer-term weight management.

-In a 2025 study published in the New England Journal of Medicine, obese and overweight participants with type 2 diabetes who took the maximum dose of Foundayo (in combination with a reduced-calorie diet and increased physical activity) had lost 11.2% of their body weight after 72 weeks [7].
-The FDA classifies this as statistically significant and clinically meaningful weight loss [2].
+In a 2025 study published in the New England Journal of Medicine, obese and overweight participants with type 2 diabetes who took the maximum dose of Foundayo (in combination with a reduced-calorie diet and increased physical activity) had lost 11.2% of their body weight after 72 weeks6

-The 2026 Nature Medicine study suggests that Foundayo could be pretty effective at helping people maintain their weight loss once they stop GLP-1 injections [3].
-Participants who came off the jabs and took Foundayo maintained up to 80% of their weight loss.
-Those who were given a placebo maintained around 38-50%.
+The 2026 Nature Medicine study suggests that Foundayo could be pretty effective at helping people maintain their weight loss once they stop GLP-1 injections4.
+Participants who came off the jabs and took Foundayo maintained up to 75%-79% of their weight loss.
+Those who were given a placebo maintained around 38-49%.

 More research is needed here, but the initial results are looking promising.

 As with any medication, Foundayo comes with some potential side effects.
-The Nature Medicine study found that side effects were common, but mostly mild [3].
+The Nature Medicine study found that side effects were common, but mostly mild4.

 “The evidence seems to show that side effects for oral Wegovy, and orforglipron are very similar to those of injectable GLP-1 medications,” Dr. Doyle says.

-According to the FDA, side effects of orforglipron medication can include [2]:
+According to the MHRA, side effects of orforglipron medication can include1:

 • Nausea